rajeshkhumanthem/GIMMM/README.md

 2) Handle 'Reciepts' messages (in progress).
 3) Quick start guide (in progress).
 4) Reference implementation of BAL in other languages like python, java etc.
-5) sqlite support.
+5) Sqlite support.
 To persist upstream/downstream message for resend.
 6) Implement message grouping for strict order messaging (done).

 # XMPP Handshake with Google FCM server.